paulhazen/eos_plugin_for_unity/com.playeveryware.eos/Documentation~/google_signin.md

 ### Sample Sign In Scripts

-Here are some sample scripts tested in EOS-Unity-Plugin
+Here are some sample scripts tested in PlayEveryWare EOS Unity Plugin

 Starting with the java calls of google APIs